fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 955. How do you monitor the status of queued jobs in Laravel?
 Use Laravel Horizon
 956. What is the purpose of the --queue option when running the queue:work command in Laravel?
+Use to set priority of queue.
+php artisan queue:work --queue=high,default,low
-957. How can you prioritize certain queues over others in Laravel?
+958. How can you prioritize certain queues over others in Laravel?
 Set your priority in connections:
 ```
 'connections' => [